USA Rallies Back From 17 Points Down To Capture 88-77 Win Over Brazil

 There’s comebacks, and then there are miraculous comebacks.
 The USA’s 88-77 win over Brazil in Pan American Games preliminary round action Thursday night in Guadalajara, Mexico is definitely the later!
 Behind Blake Ahearn’s (Erie BayHawks/Missouri State ’07) 21 points and Justin Dentmon’s (Texas Legends/Washington ’09) 16 points, the USA stormed back from 17 points down midway into the third quarter to claim a remarkable 11-point win.

 The win improved the USA to 2-0 in the preliminary group standings and assured the U.S. of advancing into the medal round semifinals with Group B’s No. 1 seed.
-The loss was the first for Brazil, the three-time defending Pan American Games champs.
+The loss was the first for Brazil, the two-time defending Pan American Games champs.
 The USA closes out its preliminary round play Friday against 0-2 Uruguay in a 5:30 p.m.
 (CDT) game.

 “We’ve got competitive guys and we stayed with it, we never hung our heads.
 I’m just really proud of our guys,” said USA Pan American Games and Tulsa 66ers head coach Nate Tibbetts.